Delirium: It's still me.

 Joker: I imagine, in your head, you saw this visit as a change to work on the nature of our relationship while I'm temporarily not a frothing-at-the-mouth, raving lunatic.
 You probably saw this visit as a chance for a new beginning.
 But here's the cold, hard truth, Bats...
 I don't hate you 'cause I'm crazy...
 I'm crazy 'cause I hate you.

-- In Justice League storyline "Rock of Ages", Martian Manhunter has to put in incredible effort to reorganize Joker's mind long enough for him to give up the cataclysmic Philosopher's Stone.
-The briefly sane Joker immediately says My God, What Have I Done? verbatim as he hands it back, before quickly losing his mind and going back to the laughing madman.
+- In JLA (1997) storyline "Rock of Ages", Martian Manhunter has to put in incredible effort to reorganize Joker's mind long enough for him to give up the cataclysmic power of the Philosopher's Stone.
+The briefly sane Joker immediately says My God, What Have I Done? verbatim as he hands it back, before quickly losing his mind and reverting to his usual laughing madman state.

 - Another Joker-related example at the end of The Killing Joke.
 Batman deconstructs the Joker's worldview and pleads with him to allow Batman to rehabilitate him, as they both know full well that their feud will eventually kill them both.
 For a long, somber moment Joker seriously considers it, then sincerely apologizes as it's too late for the both of them.
 He then starts to laugh, being reminded of a joke...